kudrom/lupulo/docs/listeners.rst

-As explained in the :ref:`debugging` section of the :ref:`overview`, you can use a debugging listener that will send random information to the frontend to debug the web page without a real device attached to the machine running the framework.
+As explained in the :ref:`debugging` section of the :ref:`overview`, you can use a debugging listener that will send random information to the frontend to debug the web page without a real data source attached to the machine running the framework.
 That way you can build up your web page even when you don't have a prototype to attach the web page to.